imd9/BF528-Final-Project-5/README.md

 Italo Duran: Programmer & Biologist (duran01@bu.edu)

 # Programmer
+This folder contains the programmers deliverables:
 The programmer.R script normalizes the data by using the RMA method to compute standard quality control metrics on the normalized data and visualize the distribution of samples using Principal Component Analysis (PCA).
+Along with the RLE, NUSE Histograms and the PCA scatter plot.

 # Biologist
+This folder contains the biologist deliverables:
 The biologist seeks to understand the biological significance of the different gene expression profiles for each tumor subtype using gene set enrichment analysis.
 And reproduces an analysis using KEGG gene sets and the differential expression results from 5.6 or the given sample data.
+It also includes:
+The tables for the top 10 up- and down-regulated probesets with gene symbol, t-statistic, nominal p-value, and adjusted p-value columns.
+A description table of the gene set databases used, specifying the number of gene sets considered in each.
+A table containing the top 3 enriched gene sets for each geneset type.